310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% bubble Chiaki pastserious %}
 ……

-<th>(… Yeah, there’s definitely signs that a huge number of people have been conducting secret meetings here.
+<th>(…Yeah, there’s definitely signs that a huge number of people have been conducting secret meetings here.
 What I witnessed a few days ago was no illusion or dream.)</th>

 <th>(It doesn’t give off the sense that it’s been used as a gathering place for delinquents, either.
 Although unfortunately, there *are* people like that in this school.)</th>